haotian2006/HelperDocs-contributions/Parallel luau.md

     When using SharedTable you could have race conditions that can cause unwanted behaviors.
 If you want to know more about Thread Safety you can scroll down

 ### Bindables
-One of the best ways right now (9/29/2023) to send data between threads is using Bindables as they are almost 4x more efficient than SharedTables.
+One of the best ways currently (In my Opinion) to send data between threads is using Bindables as they are almost 4x more efficient than SharedTables.

 ```lua